AssadMehmood/BackendNodeJS/Week2/Day1/readme.md

 * Introduction to different approaches in software development process
 * Introduction to Agile Development Process
 * Pros and Cons of different development process models
-* Approaches in Web Development and Stacks (once again!)
+* Approaches in Web Development and Stacks
 * Different Design Patterns used in Web Development

 ### Lectures